You hear it all the time: “learn how to find your target market and create interesting content.”

 Brand personality is a little much to unpack here, so it’s best saved for another article, but this wonderful wheel by Millward Brown gives you a solid base to work with.

 For now, let’s leave it at this: Doing the research before you create the content, before you start the blog, before you run the ad makes you stronger, more informed, and better equipped to serve your market the best way possible…

 …Which just about guarantees your success.

-Thoughts?
+Thoughts on how to figure out your target market?
 Ideas?
 Let me know in the comments below.

 Check other Crazy Egg articles by Tommy Walker